Molo24/Pewlett-Hackard-Analysis/README.md

 The goal of the following analysis was to: 1) Determine the number of retiring employees per title, and 2) Identify employees who are eligible to participate in a mentorship program.

-To analysis will be performed on data in a SQL database using PostgreSQL.
+The analysis will be performed on data in a SQL database using PostgreSQL.

 ## Analysis
 There are 6 tables from which data will be pulled from to perform the analysis.